-Business And Employment Policies: Background
+Business and Employment Policies: Background

-10.20 Standish currently has one designated Employment Area, Bradley Hall Trading Estate, on Bradley Lane, part of which was recently demolished.

-10.21 It is important to retain the remaining part of this site for employment uses so that businesses can thrive, maintaining jobs which play a part in sustaining an economically healthy community.
+- 10.20 Standish currently has one designated Employment Area, Bradley Hall Trading Estate, on Bradley Lane, part of which was recently demolished. - 10.21 It is important to retain the remaining part of this site for employment uses so that businesses can thrive, maintaining jobs which play a part in sustaining an economically healthy community.
 A short walking or cycling distance to employment can limit the increase in car use and limit congestion in the village.
-Therefore, there are policies in this section which aim to safeguard this site and the jobs it supports.

-10.22 Historically, farming has been important in Standish, with the village surrounded by agricultural land, and a number of public footpaths and bridleways create access to open space in those greenfield areas.
-Access to the countryside was the fourth most important reason for people considering Standish as a good place to live in the 2015 Neighbourhood Plan survey.

-10.23 Retention and enhancement of the existing agricultural businesses is seen, therefore, as playing a key role in maintaining access to open space within the Standish Neighbourhood Area.
+Therefore, there are policies in this section which aim to safeguard this site and the jobs it supports. - 10.22 Historically, farming has been important in Standish, with the village surrounded by agricultural land, and a number of public footpaths and bridleways create access to open space in those greenfield areas.
+Access to the countryside was the fourth most important reason for people considering Standish as a good place to live in the 2015 Neighbourhood Plan survey. - 10.23 Retaining and enhancing existing agricultural businesses through their diversification is seen as playing a key role in helping to maintain the attractive countryside in the Standish Neighbourhood Area.

-10.24 Public houses are part of the fabric of Standish life.
-The Standish

-Neighbourhood Area has eight pubs and three bars currently trading, with many of them of historic and cultural importance to our community.

-10.25 As well as being landmark buildings, these pubs provide a place for the community to gather in and socialise and provide space for many local organisations, which greatly enhances the wellbeing of people in the village.

-10.26 Due to economic and social changes, in line with national trends, some Standish pubs and hospitality premises have closed over the past decades and those buildings have been lost to the community.

-10.27 These include The Dog And Partridge, on School Lane (now a gun shop), The Horseshoe, on Wigan Road (now an office), The Crown, on Platt Lane (currently vacant) and The Beeches restaurant and hotel, on School Lane (currently vacant, though now being redeveloped).

-10.28 The closure in January, 2016, of The Crown - which had been run as an inn/public house since the 1860s - and planning application to demolish the building, resulted in a robust campaign by local people to retain it as a going concern as a pub or other hospitality venue.
+- 10.24 Public houses are part of the fabric of Standish life.
+The Standish Neighbourhood Area has eight pubs and three bars currently trading, with many of them of historic and cultural importance to the community. - 10.25 As well as being landmark buildings, these pubs provide a place for the community to gather in and socialise and provide space for many local organisations, which greatly enhances the wellbeing of people in the village. - 10.26 Due to economic and social changes, in line with national trends, some Standish pubs and hospitality premises have closed over the past decades and those buildings have been lost to the community. - 10.27 These include the Dog and Partridge on School Lane (now a gun shop).
+The Horseshoe on Wigan Road (now an office), the Crown on Platt Lane (currently vacant) and The Beeches restaurant and hotel on School Lane (currently vacant though being redeveloped). - 10.28 The closure in January 2016, of The Crown which had been run as an inn/public house since the 1860s - and planning application to demolish the building, resulted in a robust campaign by local people to retain it as a going concern as a pub or other hospitality venue.

-Map 3: Standish Smaller Town Centre Boundary and Standish Centre Conservation Area

-12,000 65 8 64 Village centre 69 178 Conservation Area G ATES 12 Bowling 28 A 16 10 B 3 25 to Garage Bramley 11.
-15 SMALLEY 33 37 Court 27 278 29 13 25 STREE 27 9 to 24 100.9m \$ Shelter RECTORY antiston as LANE 100.6m Lych Gate 107.9m m2 18a Park 3 POLE STREET LB 12 13 10 89 MARKET 5 TREET St Wilfrid's 2 1 4 Memorial WILFRID'S PL STREET PH Hall 3 6 4 0 23 95 St Wilfrid's C 0.4 of E Primary 3 Academy Standish 20 issues Centre CLOSE 15 Ting ŝ PERRYN 5209 111.9m Library PLACE 8 ALANGAS B Car Park PUNCE 24 20 16 HIGH STREET 36 80 50 Cimp Amb Sta ESS ANE 5 0 54 60 110.3m Path (um) Care 30 Home Ry.
-42 65 67 GLEBE 108.5m PH BESSIES Ph O WELL Mer Playing Field 80 LACE 105.0m 100 9 21 31 40 1 3232 GROVE 50 22 20 34 Corporation Yd LANE 44 205 LB.
-NOSS R Primary 20 © Crown Copyright and database rights 2018 Ordnance Survey 10001957

-Map 4: Standish Village Centre and Standish Centre Conservation Area